 Reflections from the Global Solutions Program experience where centre staff ran a series of lectures, workshops and group works on how sustainability and emerging technologies and entrepreneurship can generate transformative change.

 Every year, participants from a wide diversity of backgrounds, geographies, perspectives and expertise gather in the NASA Research Park in Mountain View, Silicon Valley for a 10-week immersive hands-on experience.
-Hosted by the Global Solutions Program at Singularity University, the participants are introduced to the world of exponential technologies in their quest to solve the world’s greatest challenges.
+Hosted by the Global Solutions Program (GSP) at Singularity University, the participants are introduced to the world of exponential technologies in their quest to solve the world’s greatest challenges.

 Stockholm Resilience Centre serves as an impact partner of GSP and Singularity University by mentoring the participants in designing innovative sustainable solutions for global transformation.
 In return, Singularity University provides centre researchers with valuable insights into emerging technologies at Silicon Valley.